The UK is falling behind in global productivity

 In 2017 the UK’s productivity is falling behind the other G7 countries by a gap of around 16%.
 Recently the BBC also highlighted concerns around productivity in the UK and interviewed a client of S A Partners, Accolade Wines and talked to the CI Manager, Alison Beard -Gunter, and asked her how Accolade Wines have met the productivity challenge.

 In a recent news item, the BBC reported that UK productivity had fallen to pre-financial crisis levels. http://www.bbc.co.uk/news/business-40504734 – in the words of Kamal Ahmed the BBC’s economics editor the UK’s productivity figures are ‘bad to the point of shocking’ raising concerns for businesses’.
+Also, the Office for National Statistics published a blog on this very subject just recently, which highlighted the dip in the UK growth compared to other countries.

 Productivity can be defined as ‘the effectiveness of productive effort, especially in industry, as measured in terms of the rate of output per unit of input’.